eGFR Reference Tool (CKD-EPI 2021 Race-Free)

 What is eGFR and what does it measure?

 eGFR stands for estimated glomerular filtration rate.
-It estimates how well your kidneys filter waste from your blood each minute, reported per 1.73 m² of body surface area.
-It is calculated from serum creatinine, age, and sex using the 2021 CKD-EPI equation and is the primary lab marker for assessing kidney function and staging chronic kidney disease (CKD).
+It estimates how well kidneys filter waste from the blood each minute, reported per 1.73 m² of body surface area.
+It is calculated from serum creatinine, age, and sex using the 2021 CKD-EPI equation and is one of the lab markers clinicians use when evaluating kidney function. eGFR alone is not a diagnostic test — interpretation requires clinical context.

 Why was the race coefficient removed from the eGFR formula in 2021?